yazeedk/StackInfo/README.md

 and add a issues to the trello as a ticket.
 Then we apply the test cases with cypress.

+## The number of test cases executed :
+- For filter : 10 test cases.
+- For /search bar : 19 test cases.
+- For Feedback : 10 test cases.

+## The number of test cases pass :
+- For filter : 6 Pass test cases.
+- For /search bar : 16 Pass test cases.
+- For Feedback : 3 Pass test cases.

+## The number of test cases that fail :
+- For filter : 4 Fail test cases.
+- For /search bar : 3 Fail test cases.
+- For Feedback : 7 Fail test cases.

+## Pass percentage :
+- For filter : 30%.
+- For /search bar : 80%.
+- For Feedback : 15%.

+## Fail percentage :
+- For filter : 70%.
+- For /search bar : 20%.
+- For Feedback : 85%.

 # And we work on the project as :
 - Yazeed : Search bar Functionality.
 - Shahd : Filter Functionality.